 Other Things You Should Know When Buying From Allbirds

 When buying from an unfamiliar brand, it’s always good to be familiar with their policies so you don’t get short-changed.
-Here are a few important takeaways when doing due diligence of Allbirds:
+Here are a few important takeaways when doing due diligence with Allbirds:

 Shipping & Return Policy